alpogi2dmax/alpogi2dmax-stocky/README.md

 ### `AddToCart`

-a useEffect is used to perform a fetch request for the specific id that was passed on using useParam.
+useEffect is used to perform a fetch request for the specific id that was passed on using useParam.
 The information is then rendered to show the shoe information.
 A quantity dropdown is added to give the user the option to choose how many shoes to purchase.
 This is limited to the quantity in stock.
-A purchase button is added which would executed to Patch request and edit the stock based on the quantity bought. a
+A purchase button is added which would a Patch request and edit the stock based on the quantity bought.
+A Thank you note will be generated and a setTimeout will be invoked to redirect the path to Home via useNavigate.

+### `SellShoes`

+The SellShoes component is accessed in the NavBar via NavLink.
+Using useState, the form will capture the details and will send a Post request when the submit button is clicked.The new shoe data will be added in the db.json which will be available in the home page.

+### `Search`

+The Search component is available in the App component.
+The search input will be captured in the App component which is used to filter the shoes array.
+This is what populates the ShoeList.